2023 Long Beach State Beach men's volleyball team

-The 2023 Long Beach State Beach men's volleyball team represents Long Beach State University in the 2023 NCAA Division I & II men's volleyball season.
-The Beach, led by twentieth year head coach Alan Knipe, play their home games at Walter Pyramid.
-The Beach compete as members of the Big West Conference and were picked as second in the Big West preseason poll.
+The 2023 Long Beach State Beach men's volleyball team represented Long Beach State University in the 2023 NCAA Division I & II men's volleyball season.
+The Beach, led by twentieth year head coach Alan Knipe, played their home games at Walter Pyramid.
+The Beach competed as members of the Big West Conference and were picked as second in the Big West preseason poll.

 Preseason

 Coaches poll

 The preseason poll was released on December 21, 2022.
 Long Beach State was picked to finish second in the Big West Conference standings.